 Creating a passport size photo online has never been easier.

 I know many don't think twice about their visa photo and have a photo taken just for the sake of it.

 But, please don't be that person (which is why you are reading this).

 It's absolutely necessary to have a visa photo that meets the specific requirements laid out by your destination country.

 Your visa or passport photo is a form of identification/biometrics and must be submitted with the visa application form and the rest of your travel documents.

-A visa photo that does not meet the requirements could mean your visa application can be rejected.
+If your visa photo does not meet the requirements, it could lead to your visa application being rejected.
 Meaning that you'd have to take a new photo and submit a new visa application.

 Not everyone knows the general visa photo requirements, and that's okay!

 That's why I decided to first give you a general guideline to follow when taking your visa photo.

 Remember, the requirements vary by country.
 Also, you can use these guidelines for your passport photo requirements.